sckieran/Metabarcoding_Pipeline_Waits/README.md

 - Command-Line BLAST [Installation Instructions Here](https://www.ncbi.nlm.nih.gov/books/NBK279690/)
 - NCBItax2lin: [see here](https://github.com/zyxue/ncbitax2lin) used to add taxonomic information to the local reference database.
 Requires pip to install.
 - gnu-sed (gsed) [Installation Instructions Here](https://formulae.brew.sh/formula/gnu-sed).
 Most computing clusters use this as the default, but it needs to be installed on a mac.
 It can be easily installed with [homebrew](https://brew.sh/)
-- R: This pipeline was optimized for R version 4.1.2 -- Bird Hippie.
+- R: This pipeline was optimized for R version 4.1.2 -- Bird Hippie and has been tested on R version 4.2.3.
 - Packages required:
   - optparse
   - tidyverse